The House of Da Vinci: Reception

-Merlina McGovern of adventuregamers.com rated the game 3.5 out of 5 wrote that "Although The House of Da Vinci is slightly marred by persnickety mechanics and the occasionally frustrating puzzle, exploring the mind of a genius by reverse engineering his inventions will pull you into a gorgeous Renaissance world and keep you challenged throughout."
+Merlina McGovern of Adventure Gamers rated the game 3.5 out of 5 wrote that "Although The House of Da Vinci is slightly marred by persnickety mechanics and the occasionally frustrating puzzle, exploring the mind of a genius by reverse engineering his inventions will pull you into a gorgeous Renaissance world and keep you challenged throughout."

 AppUnwrapper', in their review wrote, "If you're a fan of The Room series by Fireproof Games and can't wait for the fourth one to release, Blue Brain Games' The House of Da Vinci is the closest thing you can get to the real thing."

-Reviewing the iOS version, Emily Sowden of PocketGamer said "The House of Da Vinci has two major areas to focus on.
+Reviewing the iOS version, Emily Sowden of Pocket Gamer said "The House of Da Vinci has two major areas to focus on.
 One: the unavoidable fact that it's essentially The Room in a different package.
 Two: the unavoidable fact that it's actually a decent game."

 Maria Alexander of Droidgamer rated the game 9/10.
 The game was rated 9 for aesthetics, 9.2 for gameplay, 8.7 for innovation and 9.1 for value.
 "The House of Da Vinci is a massive, gorgeous, cleverly designed puzzler that gives The Room, its main inspiration, a pretty good run for its money.", she said.

+Borja Ruete of MeriStation rated the game 7/10.

 Sequels

 On December 4, 2019, Blue Brain Games released a sequel, The House of Da Vinci 2, for iOS.
 A Google Play Store version was released on February 18, 2020, with a Steam version on May 29, 2020.

 On August 25, 2021, Blue Brain Games announced The House of Da Vinci 3, the upcoming conclusion to the trilogy.
+The game was released in August 2022.

+On December 4, 2024, Blue Brain Games released The House of Da Vinci VR.
+It is a virtual reality game.